ABOUT TYRIQUE GLASGOW

 RECOGNIZED FOR COMMUNITY IMPACT

 Tyrique’s work has earned meaningful recognition across Philadelphia and beyond.
-Philadelphia Magazine named him Best of Philly 2021 Anti-Gun-Violence Activist, noting his coalition-building and his commitment to addressing the systemic causes of violence through real community work, even when the spotlight is absent.
+Philadelphia Magazine named him Best of Philly 2021 Anti-Gun-Violence Activist, recognizing his coalition-building and commitment to addressing the systemic causes of violence through sustained, on-the-ground community work, even when the spotlight is absent.

-His leadership has also been recognized through partnerships connected to major institutions.
-The Penn Injury Science Center highlighted Young Chances Foundation as a beneficiary of the Assists for Safe Communities program, supported by Penn Medicine and the 76ers, underscoring the importance of Tyrique’s grassroots violence-prevention work in Philadelphia.
+His leadership has also been recognized through partnerships connected to major Philadelphia institutions.
+The Penn Injury Science Center highlighted Young Chances Foundation as a beneficiary of the Assists for Safe Communities program, supported by Penn Medicine and the Philadelphia 76ers, underscoring the importance of Tyrique’s grassroots violence-prevention work and its role in creating safer, stronger communities throughout Philadelphia.

 A STORY OF TRANSFORMATION